apache/openwhisk/docs/actions-actionloop.md

 Let's start with a couple of notes about this test environment.

-First, use `--entrypoint=/bin/sh` to have a shell available at our image entrypoint.
+First, use `--entrypoint=/bin/sh` when starting the image to have a shell available at our image entrypoint.
 Generally, this is true by default; however, in some stripped down base images a shell may not be available.

 Second, the `/proxy` folder is mounted in our local directory, so that we can edit the `bin/compile` and the `lib/launcher.rb` using our editor outside the Docker image